 The radio silence is perhaps the biggest slap in the face; a lot of the graphical hiccups and gameplay hitching haven't really been addressed, which speaks to an apparent apathy that really doesn't do Rockstar any PR favours.
 Going forward, greater transparency would seem to be the better approach, and hopefully these issues will be swiftly resolved.

 Campaign For Survival

-Ubisoft have finally confirmed that they have no plans to bring the popular Survival mode from the first game back for The Division 2.
+Ubisoft have finally confirmed that to bring the popular Survival mode from the first game back for The Division 2.
 This seems like a massively missed opportunity, and one that players (ourselves included) can't help but wish they would capitalise upon.
 It injected a refreshingly intense flavour to the original title, and although its sale as premium DLC will have limited their audience to the more hardcore faithful, the second game has seen great success with its live service / free update approach.